- The Fiscal

 The economic impact of the coronavirus has been profound, but it has not been felt equally by all demographic groups.

-The official unemployment rate in July 2020 was 10.2 percent, which represents 16 million people unemployed out of a civilian labor force of 160 million individuals.
-In addition to those counted as officially unemployed, millions of other people are only able to find part-time work or have dropped out of the labor force entirely.
+The official unemployment rate in November 2020 was 6.7 percent, which represents 11 million people unemployed out of a civilian labor force of 160 million individuals.
+In addition to those counted as officially unemployed, there were 6.7 million people who indicated that they wanted full-time work but were only able to secure part-time work.

-This blog post uses supplemental data from the monthly report on unemployment from the Bureau of Labor Statistics to provide additional detail on the 13 million individuals who became unemployed between the week of March 15, when states began to issue stay-at-home orders in response to the coronavirus (COVID-19) pandemic, and the week of July 12, which was when the latest employment data were collected.
+Supplemental data from the monthly report on unemployment from the Bureau of Labor Statistics provides additional detail and insights on the individuals who became unemployed between the week of March 15, when states began to issue stay-at-home orders in response to the coronavirus (COVID-19) pandemic, and the week of November 8, when the most recent employment data were collected.

-The data reported recently by BLS confirms earlier research about the disparity in unemployment among various groups.
-For example, research by the Pew Research Center pointed out that Hispanic men and women faced particularly sharp increases in unemployment rates during the early months of the pandemic.
+The data reported recently by BLS also confirms earlier research about the disparity in unemployment among various groups.
+For example, the Pew Research Center pointed out that Hispanic men and women faced particularly sharp increases in unemployment rates during the early months of the pandemic.

 Image credit: Photo by Spencer Platt/Getty Images